lcain/Puzzle_app/README.md

 [Click here to play!](https://puzlapp.herokuapp.com/)

-This is week six of learning coding.
+This is week six of learning to code at General Assembly!

 For Project One I really wanted to get back into Javascript.
 We went two weeks with barely touching it and focusing mainly on Rails.
 I knew I had forgotten a lot of the basics of JS.
 So that's what I did, I decided to do something that would force me to use JS again.